rudidude86/gura-lang.github.io/documents/File-Operation.md

     fd = open('foo.txt', 'w')
     // fd is a stream to write data into "foo.txt"

+A `stream` instance will be closed when method `stream#close()` is called on it.

+    fd.close()

+When a stream for writing is closed, all the data stored in some buffer would be flushed out.

+The method would also automatically be called when the instance is destroyed after its reference count decreases to zero.
+At times, it may be ambiguous about when the instance is destroyed, so it may be better to use `stream#close()` explicitly when you want to control the closing timing.

 ### {{ page.chapter }}.3.2.
 Cast to Stream Instance